usnistgov/hyperspy_tutorial/instructions/index.rst

 For participation in the session, a basic familiarity with Python and command line tools will be helpful, but not strictly required.
-You will need to follow the instructions below to install both Anaconda Python and HyperSpy (or use the web-based JupyterHub installation as described above).
+You will need to follow the instructions below to install both Anaconda Python and HyperSpy (or use machines in the computer lab that will have the software pre-installed).

 Installation
 ------------